 P4WNP1, Rubber Ducky, BadUSB vs Windows

-In the previous article it was demonstrated that a Pi Zero acting as a keyboard can steal the documents from an unlocked client.
-This was a simple but effective demo, the possibilities of performing various attacks looking for weakness's with the clients configuration under the users context could be a serious concern.
-What if the user context included admin rights?
-Now Google 'Rubber Ducky payloads' or 'Powershell Empire'and you get the idea.
+In the previous article, it was demonstrated that a Pi Zero acting as a keyboard can steal the documents from an unlocked client.
+This was a simple but effective demo, the possibility of performing various attacks looking for weaknesses with the client configuration under the user's context could be a serious concern.
+Now Google 'Rubber Ducky payloads' or 'Powershell Empire' and you get the idea.

 The simple answer is 'yes', instruct your users and yourself to never walk away from the client without locking the desktop, easy, all sorted and the end of the article.........

 In the real world, in a busy office with many distractions its not so easy to remember.

 Let's ask the question again, is it possible to protect against HID attacks when the client is unlocked?